Skip to content

 2. Flying Taxis Take to Dubai's Skies

-Dubai’s air mobility plans move from concept to reality as flying taxis are scheduled to begin operations.
-The electric air taxis will initially operate from four locations: Dubai International Airport, Palm Jumeirah, Downtown Dubai near Dubai Mall, and Dubai Marina.
+Dubai's air mobility plans move from concept to reality as flying taxis are scheduled to begin commercial operations.
+The electric air taxis will initially serve four locations: Dubai International Airport, Palm Jumeirah, Downtown Dubai near Dubai Mall, and Dubai Marina.
 Short trips between key landmarks could soon take just minutes.

 3. Dubai Fountain Upgrade Reaches Its Final Phase